Two questions remain in Johnny Frank Garrett's case: did he commit the crime he was charged with and were his infamous final words actually said?

-On Oct.
-31 1981 Sister Tadea Benz, a Catholic nun, was brutally raped and murdered in the St. Francis Convent in Amarillo, Texas.
-Johnny Frank Garrett lived across the street and he would later be convicted and sentenced to death for killing the 76-year-old Benz.
+On October 31, 1981, Sister Tadea Benz, a Catholic nun, was brutally raped and murdered in the St. Francis Convent in Amarillo, Texas.
+Johnny Frank Garrett lived across the street and would later be convicted and sentenced to death for killing the 76-year-old Benz.

-In the aftermath, two things would be disputed for decades: whether Garrett actually committed the crime, and whether his infamous last words were actually spoken.
+In the aftermath, two things would be disputed: whether Garrett actually committed the crime and whether his infamous last words were actually spoken.

 Benz’s body was found in the morning by another nun.
 Benz was naked with blood on her face.
 In the convent’s community room was a broken window.
 The sisters called the police, who collected evidence that included a knife under the bed, Benz’s bed linens, fingerprints lifted from the knife’s blade, the bed’s headboard, and the cut window screen.
 An additional kitchen knife was found in the driveway outside.